 Every puppy comes with breeder for life benefits.
 If at any time, during the life of your puppy, you need to rehome him we will take him back and find a suitable home.
 You will also receive back any money that is collected during this process.
 Our #1 goal is to make sure each puppy has his furrever family, forever.

 First, you will need to click on the application button at the top of this page and fill out an application.
 This will date stamp your interest, and I will take that into consideration when placing puppies.
-I do not take deposits until puppies are born.
+I do not take deposits until mama has been successfully bred.
 Once you have been picked as a puppy family, I will send you instructions on how to pay your deposit.
 Puppies are $2900 with $500 deposit (unless otherwise stated).
-Puppy picks are at 6 weeks and go home at 8 weeks.
+Puppy picks are at 6 weeks (at my home in Peoria or via Facetime if you are not local) and go home at 8 weeks.
 I do offer a one week Puppy Kindergarten, hosted by my amazing mom.
-She has a 2 acre horse ranch nearby, and loves to crate train puppies and teach them basics before going to their furrever homes.
-Previous families have been very thrilled with her results.
-Kindergarten is $500 for the week.
+She has a 2 acre horse ranch nearby, and loves to crate train puppies and teach them basics before going to their furever homes.
+Previous families have been extremely thrilled with her results!
+Kindergarten is $600 for the week.
 Keep in mind she only takes up to four puppies in order to give the utmost care and attention.
-Once puppies are born, I will go through applications and start contacting families.
+Once we have confirmed breeding, I will go through applications and start contacting families.
 After you have been chosen, you can then put down a deposit to hold your puppy!
 We are a small breeder and do not churn out puppies in mass quantity, so please be patient.
 I guarantee you, your AZ Sheepadoodles puppy will be well worth the wait!